dbro/frigate/docs/docs/configuration/object_detectors.md

 #### SSDLite MobileNet v2

 A TensorFlow Lite model is provided in the container at `/edgetpu_model.tflite` and is used by this detector type by default.
-To provide your own model, bind mount the file into the container and provide the path with `model.path`.

-A Tensorflow Lite is provided in the container at `/openvino-model/ssdlite_mobilenet_v2.xml` and is used by this detector type by default.
 The model comes from Intel's Open Model Zoo [SSDLite MobileNet V2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssdlite_mobilenet_v2) and is converted to an INT8 precision model.

 #### YOLO v9